simple2d/simple2d/README.md

 Update these submodules at any time using `git submodule update --remote`

-On Unix-like systems, including Windows using MinGW, run:
+Next, build and install on Unix-like systems, including Windows using MinGW, by running:

 ```bash
 make && make install
 ```

-On Windows using Visual C++, run:
+Or on Windows using Visual C++, open a 64-bit Visual Studio command prompt and run:

 ```cmd
 nmake /f NMakefile all install